avgator/avstudio-docs/docs/documentation/1-Introduction/1-introduction.md

 - Flexible action scenarios
 - Advanced customization options

-## Purpose of This Manual
+## Purpose of This Documentation

-This manual serves as your comprehensive guide to mastering AVstudio.
+This Documentation serves as your comprehensive guide to mastering AVstudio.
 You'll learn:

 - Essential concepts and workflows
 - Best practices for interface design